tailrdigital/sulu-translations-bundle/README.md

 ## Known limitations

-Only tested and used with CSV format.
+Only tested and used with CSV and YAML format.